World tour of Ulysses S. Grant: Aftermath

 The Republican nomination for 1880 was wide open after Hayes forswore a second term and many Republicans thought that Grant was the man for the job.
 When the Republicans met in June at their convention in Chicago, Grant was nominated by his main Stalwart backer Senator Roscoe Conkling for the Presidency.
 Grant followed the results but refused to attend the convention in person out of his own personal ethics.
 The Republicans, however, had mixed feelings over Grant running for a third term, and nominated James A. Garfield for president, ending any hopes for Grant returning to the White House.
 Grant extended his support to Garfield, the new nominee, who won the 1880 presidential election over Democratic rival Winfield Scott Hancock.

 In 1881, Grant traveled to Mexico City, as a proponent of international free trade, and gained a concession from the Mexican government for the construction of the Mexican Southern Railroad.
 Díaz, Grant, and Matthias Romero were included as the company's corporate founders.
 In October 1882, Grant persuaded Guatemala President Justo Rufino Barrios to extend the railroad line 250 miles into his country.

 The Civil War, presidency, and world tour had given Grant a purpose in life.
 His return to the United States and New York resettlement into private life, however, was not altogether easy.
 Grant turned to speculation on Wall Street but lost $150,000 after a stock panic in 1884.
-Dying of throat cancer Grant penned his Personal Memoirs published by his friend Mark Twain, which earned his family $450,000.
+Dying of throat cancer Grant penned his Personal Memoirs published by his friend Twain, which earned his family $450,000.
 Grant would not be able to enjoy the financial relief of his family or the popularity of his only book.
 Grant died on July 23, 1885.